How to make a will in 7 steps

 What exactly is a will?
 A will is a document outlining clear instructions, so you have final say over what happens to your money and belongings even after you pass.

 “It’s the foundation the rest of your estate plan is built on,” says Stanley Poorman, a financial professional at Principal®.
 “It contains all the important details that you choose, so a judge doesn’t decide for you.”

-Fortunately, this can all be pretty easy.
-Here’s how to make a will or update a will you already have.
+Fortunately, this can all be easy.
+Use our worksheet (PDF) to answer some big-picture questions.
+Then, follow these seven steps to make a will or update a will you already have.

 1. List all your assets.